OpenST/mosaic-chains/README.md

 Stopping a container that was started with mosaic completely removes that container from the host.
 Only the content in the mounted data directory remains.
+If you want to keep the container around, for example to debug in the logs after it was stopped automatically after starting, use the `--keep` option of `./mosaic start`.

 ⚠️ Nodes started with `mosaic` open *all* available APIs.
 If necessary, make sure your machine is secured.